Breast Compression While Breastfeeding – Benefits and Techniques

 - Compress when the baby sucks but does not drink and allow the baby to begin sucking.
 It is also recommended not to compress if the baby has stopped sucking.

-Can all Mothers Do Breast Compressions?
+Can All Mothers Do Breast Compressions?

-There isn’t a rule that says that all mother should carry out breast compressions while breastfeeding the baby.
+There isn’t a rule that says that all mothers should carry out breast compressions while breastfeeding the baby.
 As long as your little one is gaining weight as required, seems happy and your milk production seems to be adequate to satiate his hunger, you will not need to do breast compressions.
 If you have sore nipples or any abrasions around the nipples, breast compression may become slightly tricky.
 If not, most mothers can perform breast compressions without a hitch as and when needed.